JoshMcguigan/timetrack/README.md

 ### Automatic startup

 The `timetrack track` command starts TimeTrack in tracking mode.
 This should be running any time you want to track time.
 While you can manually start/stop this process, it is recommended that you configure your system to start this process automatically on startup.
 The specific steps to do this will depend on your OS.
+On OSX you can use `timetrack schedule` after TimeTrack has been installed to configure it to start tracking every time the current use logs in.

 ## Use